 Thanh Nguyen is a medical student at the University of Washington, School of Medicine (entering class of 2019).
 He was born in Vietnam and immigrated to the United States in 2002.
 He was a public health major and joined VHIO as a sophomore.
 In his free time, he likes backpacking, watching sunrises and sunsets, and city gazing from his rooftop.

 -Updated March 11, 2019

 VIETNAMESE DEPARTMENT COORDINATOR 2013 – 2014, EXTERNAL DIRECTOR 2014-2015

-My name is Thanh Nguyen and I really miss VHIO!
 I was involved in VHIO for 4 years during my undergrad.
 I can genuinely say that VHIO played a critical role in my personal and professional development.
 Through my volunteering experiences as a Vietnamese health interpreter and leadership experiences as External Director, I gained so many useful skills such as communication, public speaking, and teamwork.
 In addition, I also learned so so much working with our communities in Bay Area.
 Getting to interpret for patients and hearing about their background was no doubt one of my most meaningful experiences.
 It was immensely gratifying seeing how my language abilities served to alleviate health care disparities that are so prevalent in our communities.
 It was through these interactions with the community that really got me through my difficult times in Bio 1A, MCB 102, Ochem, Gen Chem (pretty much all the med school prerequisites).
 Hearing about the stories of Vietnamese refugees and the obstacles they face navigating our healthcare system was truly heartbreaking, but also very inspiring.
 They kept me grounded and reminded me to keep pursuing my path towards medicine.
 I cannot be more grateful for all the amazing experiences I have gained through VHIO.